EARTH SCIENCES AND HUMAN CONSTRUCTIONS

 Volume 4, 2024

-Impact of Irrigation Water Salinity on Stomatal Conductance and Chlorophyll Content Index of Tomato Plants Across Phenological Stages
+Effect of Irrigation Water Salinity on Physiological Parameters and Yield of Tomato Plants Across Phenological Stages

-Abstract: This study aimed to investigate the effects of different irrigation water salinities on the stomatal conductance (gs) and chlorophyll content index (CCI) of tomato plants during different phenological stages, at both pre- and post-irrigation.
-For this purpose, gs, CCI, and Leaf Area Index (LAI) data were collected from tomato plants grown under four different irrigation water salinity levels.
-The gs and CCI data were classified according to the four different tomato phenological stages (vegetative, flowering, early fruit growth, and harvest).
+Abstract: This study aimed to investigate the effects of irrigation water salinity on the stomatal conductance (gs), chlorophyll content index (CCI) and leaf area index (LAI) of tomato plants during four different phenological stages (vegetative, flowering, early fruit growth, and harvest), at both pre- and post-irrigation.
+For this purpose, gs, CCI, and LAI data were collected from tomato plants grown under four different irrigation water salinity levels including 0.7, 2.5, 5.0 and 7.5 dS $$m^{−1}$$.
 Differences in mean gs and CCI data across different irrigation water salinity levels at various phenological stages were determined using a two-way ANOVA.
 Differences between phenological stages within each irrigation salinity level and yield parameter were assessed using one-way ANOVA.
-The results indicated that irrigation water salinity levels of up to 7.5 dS m-1 did not affect the CCI at both pre- and post-irrigation (p >0.05).
-However, significant effects were observed depending on the phenological period (p <0.01) There was a significant decrease in both yield and CCI during the harvest period at each salinity level.
-The research findings are believed to contribute to optimizing drip irrigation practices using low-quality water in tomato cultivation.
+The results indicated that only the gs values averaged over all phenological stages at pre-irrigation was significantly affected from irrigation water salinity.
+In general, stomatal conductivity significantly reduced under water salinity level of 7.5 dS $$m^{−1}$$ (P >0.05).
+On the other hand, significant effects among phenological stages were observed for both gs and CCI values averaged over all irrigation water salinity levels at both pre- and post-irrigation (P< 0.01).
+Considering the end of the growing season, LAI, in general, decreased as irrigation water salinity increased.
+The results also reveal that the yield parameters including not marketable, marketable and total fruit production of tomatoes were not meaningfully affected by irrigation water salinity.
+The research findings are believed to contribute to optimizing drip irrigation practices using low-quality waters in tomato cultivation.

 Search Articles